 Credit card fraud was most prevalent in identity theft cases, with more than 167,000 people in the United States reporting a fraudulent credit card account was opened with their information.

 Anyone can lose a wallet anywhere.
 That's why it's important to know what you should do if and when you find yourself in such a situation.
-Here is a comprehensive guide on what to do if you lose your wallet either at home or while traveling.
+Here is a comprehensive guide on what to do if you lose your wallet either at home or while traveling and how to find your lost wallet.

 What's In Your Wallet?